wtlin1228/blog/content/blog/0016-make-a-performant-menu/index.md

 ### Detect what users are browsing

-I use `intersectionObserver` instead of scroll event listener.
+I use `intersectionObserver` instead of a scroll event listener.
 This way, sites no longer need to do anything on the main thread to watch for this kind of element intersection, and the browser is free to optimize the management of intersections as it sees fit.

 ```js
 const spyTargetWithIntersectionObserver = useCallback(